aurelia/i18n/README.md

 8. If You use typescript

-    Unfortunately creators of [i18next](http://i18next.com/) and [i18next-xhr-backend](https://github.com/i18next/i18next-xhr-backend) have not provided typings for these libraries for now.
-So, during typescript compilation process You will see next error messages:
+    Unfortunately creators of [i18next](http://i18next.com/) and [i18next-xhr-backend](https://github.com/i18next/i18next-xhr-backend) have not yet provided typings for these libraries for now.
+So, during the typescript compilation process you will see the following error messages:
     ``` javascript
     "/yourHost/pathToApp/pathToFile/filename.ts(3,26): Cannot find module 'i18next-xhr-backend'."
     "/yourHost/pathToApp/jspm_packages/npm/aurelia-i18n@0.5.2/aurelia-i18n.d.ts(2,23): Cannot find module 'i18next'."
     ```

-    First of all You need to get `*.d.ts` files:
+    In order to fix that you first need to get the `*.d.ts` files:

     1. **i18next**